Day 1: Depart U.S. for Yerevan, Armenia

 Day 4: Yerevan/Garni/Geghard This morning we visit two Armenian icons: the citadel and pagan temple of Garni, dating to the Hellenistic era; and medieval Geghard Monastery, a UNESCO site.
 We have lunch in Garni village, where we see the Armenian bread lavash baked in a traditional oven.
-After returning to Yerevan early afternoon, we’re free for independent exploration and dinner on our own.
+After returning to Yerevan, we visit the poignant Armenian Genocide Memorial, then are free for dinner on our own.
 B,L

 Day 6: Yerevan/Lake Sevan/Dilijan Traveling east today, we stop to see cerulean Lake Sevan then continue on to the spa town of Dilijan, the “Armenian Switzerland.”
 We visit the 13th-century Monastery of Haghartsin, beautifully set in a river canyon surrounded by dense forest.
 After lunch together here, we reach our hotel then enjoy time at leisure.
 B,L,D